Selling out: Criticism of the term

 An artist may also be accused of "selling out" after changes in artistic direction.
 This conclusion is often due to the perception that the reason for the artist changing artistic style or direction was simply potential material gain.
 This ignores other causes of artistic development, which may lead an artist in new directions from those that attracted their original fans.
 Artists' improvements in musical skill or change in taste may also account for the change.

 Other times, artists (including those with politically oriented messages) resent the term on the grounds that the perceived desire for material gain is simply a result of the band seeking to expand its message.
 To such artists, not going mainstream or signing to a bigger label to avoid "selling out" prevents them from addressing a wider audience, regardless of whether or not there is any real artistic change, and arbitrarily hampers the artists' course of mainstream success.
 Such an accusation, then, assumes that mainstream success must be against the artists' original intentions.
 For example, when questioned about signing to a major label, Rage Against the Machine answered "We're not interested in preaching to just the converted.
-It's great to play abandoned squats run by anarchists, but it's also great to be able to reach people with a revolutionary message, people from Granada Hills to Stuttgart".
+It's great to play abandoned squats run by anarchists, but it's also great to be able to reach people with a revolutionary message, people from Granada Hills to Stuttgart."
 Similarly, when confronted with the accusation of "selling out" in 2001, Mike Dirnt of Green Day said:

-"If there's a formula to selling out, I think every band in the world would be doing it," he said.
-"The fact that you write good songs and you sell too many of them, if everybody in the world knew how to do that they'd do it.
-It's not something we chose to do...The fact was we got to a point that we were so big that tons of people were showing up at punk-rock clubs, and some clubs were even getting shut down because too many were showing up.
-We had to make a decision: either break up or remove ourselves from that element.
-And I'll be damned if I was going to flip fucking burgers.
-I do what I do best.
-Selling out is compromising your musical intention and I don't even know how to do that."